musslebot/pyrecon/pyrecon/tools/mergeTool/mergeTool.md

 <br>
 Choose a directory in which to save your series and click Write Series.
 <br>
-Congratulations on your new series!
+Congratulations on your newly saved series!
 <br>

-Double-click a section to bring up the quick-merge menu options:
+<b>Double-click a section to bring up the quick-merge menu options:</b>
- - Select all left - All conflicts resolve to the left series
+ - <b>Select all left</b> - All conflicts resolve to the left series
- - Select all right - All conflicts resolve to the right series
+ - <b>Select</b> all right - All conflicts resolve to the right series
- - Select both contours, left atts and images - All contour conflicts choose both left and right.
+ - <b>Select</b> both contours, left atts and images - All contour conflicts choose both left and right.
 Attribute and image conflicts choose the left series
- - Select both contours, right atts and images -- All contour conflicts choose both left and right.
+ - <b>Select</b> both contours, right atts and images -- All contour conflicts choose both left and right.
 Attribute and image conflicts choose the right series
 *To select more than one file for quick-merge: select the first file, then hold shift and double-click the last file you wish to quick-merge.